Dynamics of "Classical" Bosons, Fermions, and beyond: Scattering against an inverted oscillator in 1D

 From Figure \ref{fig:IHO1}(a,b), we see that for small initial velocities, all particle species are scattered off the potential.
 Note that the distance of closest approach is larger for fermions than for bosons or distinguishable particles, which is a signature of their exclusion statistics.
 For higher velocities as in Figure \ref{fig:IHO1}(c,d), the fermions continue to scatter off the potential while bosons and distinguishable particles pass through each other.
 For even higher velocities, as in Figure \ref{fig:IHO1}(e,f), all species pass through each other.
 The markedly different behaviour of the fermion in the second set of initial conditions, as well as the trend of behaviours across all the initial conditions, can be qualitatively understood by considering the classical energy of each particle type for a given set of initial conditions: \be{energy} E=\frac{1}{2}(p^2-x^2)=\frac{1}{2}(f_{z\bar{z}}^2\dot{x}^2-x^2) \ee When the sign of the energy changes, this is equivalent to a flip in the qualitative nature of the $x$ and $p$ trajectories, or in other words, $x$ and $\dot{x}$.
 From Equation \eqref{ene}, it follows that the energy of a particle increases with velocity $\dot{x}$.
 That is, as we increase velocity through the three sets of initial conditions, the energies of the particles increase monotonically, as seen from Figure \ref{fig:IHO1}(b).
 When the energy changes sign from negative to positive, the nature of the position and velocity trajectories change as well.
 That is, for negative energy, particles scatter off the potential (case(i)) and for positive energy, particles pass through each other (case(ii)).
-Crucially, the change in sign of the energy for fermions happens at a much higher initial velocity than for bosons, which explains the trajectories in Figure \ref{fig:IHO1}(c,d).
+However, as seen in Figure \ref{fig:IHO1}(b), fermions always have lower energy than bosons for a given set of initial conditions since the symplectic factor $f_{z\bar{z}}$ for fermions is always smaller than that of bosons (See Figure \ref{BF}).
+This energy ordering implies that the change in sign of the energy for fermions happens at a much higher initial velocity than for bosons, which explains the trajectories in Figure \ref{fig:IHO1}(c,d).

-Further, since the symplectic factor $f_{z\bar{z}}$ for fermions is always smaller than that of bosons (See Figure \ref{BF}), it follows that the fermions always have lesser energy than bosons for a given set of initial conditions, as seen in Figure \ref{fig:IHO1}(b).

 It is also notable that for the final set of initial conditions with the largest energy, all trajectories are much closer to that of distinguishable particles than for the lower energies.
 This feature is again explained by considering the nature of the symplectic factor.
 As seen in Figure \ref{BF}, the symplectic factor for both fermions and bosons approaches 1 for large relative distance/velocity between the two particles.
 That is, their behavior approaches that of distinguishable particles.